nasa-gibs/worldview/doc/configuration.md

 - **tags**: Additional text used for matching this layer when searching in the add layers tab.
 This allows Aerosol Optical Depth layers to match when "aod" is typed in
 - **noTransition**: For WMTS layers only, if set to *true*, the map will not display lower-resolution tiles while loading.
 - **transition**: For WMS layers only, if set to *true*, the map will display lower-resolution tiles while loading.
 - **product**: Identifier of the product to use when searching the Common Metadata Repository (CMR) to download data.
+Can also be a list of identifiers to map the layer to multiple CMR products.
 See the [Data Download documentation](data_download.md) for more information.
 - **style**: For WMTS layers only, this sets the WMTS `style` parameter accordingly; defaults to `default` if not set.
 - **matrixIds**: For WMTS layers only, this is an array of labels used for the `TileMatrix` parameter at each zoom level; defaults to `[0, 1, 2, ...]` if not set.
 - **daynight**: Classify a layer as day or night.
 This information will be displayed within the title of the layer in the Measurement / Sources add modal view if provided.